Flow-Based Conformal Predictive Distributions

 \section{Discussion}

-Conformal prediction is increasingly used as a post-hoc uncertainty quantification tool in complex predictive settings, including weather and climate modeling, where models are highly expressive but lack reliable uncertainty estimates.
-Conformal methods produce prediction sets defined implicitly as sublevel sets of a nonconformity score, making them broadly applicable and distribution free.
-However, it also limits their utility in high-dimensional spaces and makes integration with downstream statistical tasks, such as probabilistic forecasting, challenging.

-We introduced a nonconformity flow that provides a constructive way to interact with differentiable conformal prediction sets by sampling their boundaries.
-This yields a tractable Monte Carlo representation of conformal sets that requires no auxiliary modeling and scales naturally with dimension.
-We then showed that mixing across confidence levels induces a class of calibrated predictive distributions, which we term conformal predictive distributions (CPDs).
-The resulting CPDs provide calibrated, sampleable uncertainty representations and, when paired with well-aligned scores, generate samples close to the data manifold and are competitive with existing distributional baselines.
-These results demonstrate that conformal sets can be made operational in structured settings, enabling distributional uncertainty representations while preserving the finite-sample guarantees of conformal prediction.
+We introduced nonconformity flows as a constructive way to interact with differentiable conformal prediction sets by sampling their boundaries.
+This yields a scalable Monte Carlo representation of the conformal sets that requires no additional modeling, such as training generative models or learning transport maps.
+Moreover, we can mix across sequences of confidence levels to create conformal predictive distributions (CPDs).
+The resulting CPDs were shown to provide rigorous and highly competitive probabilistic forecasts (Section \ref{sec:experiments}).

+There are several limitations of this work that we hope to address in future work.
+First, our approach does not guarantee full boundary exploration and, therefore, does not fully represent all possible samples consistent with the conformal level sets.
+This is generally desirable for forecasting, however, where we want to adhere closely to the data manifold, which is what the calibration data initialization helps us achieve.
+Additionally, the nonconformity flow requires a differentiable score.
+Non-smooth scores such as $\ell_1$ or $k$NN can cause the ODE solver to stall or fail to converge, as observed in Figure \ref{fig:convergence}.
+Proposition \ref{prop:w2_cpd} is intended to clarify which components may influence forecasting skill, but it is not a tight bound.
+In future work we may study exact tangent diffusion for boundary exploration, applications to non-exchangeable conformal inference (e.g. temporally ordered data used in the precipitation and climate model debiasing experiments), and refinements on the bound.

+Finally, while CPDs generate prediction samples, they are not proper generative models \textit{per se}.
+Integrating CPDs with generative models could potentially improve the performance of this approach; either via score learning or by coupling the nonconformity flow with a learned normalizing flow.